dujanhung/evtsbx-mod-template/README.md

 <img src="https://github.com/dujanhung/evtsbx-gallery/blob/main/blueprint/sphere.png"/>

 <sub>
-the image is used for advertisement purposes. this repo don't reflect like that.
+the image is used for advertisement purposes. this repo don't reflect such contents.
 </sub>

 ___